Turtle382/LOZ-minecraft-dragons/README.md

 # Legend of Zelda variants

-this adds legend of zelda characters to play with still being worked on logo by turtle382
+this adds legend of zelda characters to play with still being worked on. logo by turtle382
 ![Untitled image (3)](https://github.com/user-attachments/assets/c4a590a6-7a44-4a19-845f-30af06357d39)